S2 (St. Gallen S-Bahn): Operations

 The S2 operates every hour between Nesslau-Neu St. Johann (Toggenburg) and Altstätten SG (St. Galler Rheintal), using the Bodensee–Toggenburg line between Nesslau-Neu St. Johann and St. Gallen, the Rorschach–St. Gallen line to Rorschach, and the Chur–Rorschach line to Altstätten SG.
 Save for the branch from Wattwil to Nesslau-Neu St. Johann, the S2 is paired with the S4 to provide half-hourly service.

 Route

+The service links the Alpine Rhine Valley and the Toggenburg Valley with the city of St. Gallen as well as with Herisau, the capital of the canton of Appenzell Ausserrhoden.